rohith28/100DaysOfML/README.md

 I studied about Non Linear SVM Classificaiton and SVM Regressor and how they work.

+### Day 15: July 20 2018

+Todays topic is Decision tree and its visulization.how to make predition using Decision Tree.

 ##   : July 27 2018

 Started working Kaggle competition : [New York Taxi Trip Duration](https://www.kaggle.com/c/nyc-taxi-trip-duration)